-- 2. Attach the right plate (2) to the left, the left plate (2) to the right. - 3.
-Tighten the plate (2) with bolts (1).
+- 2. Rotate the plate (2). - 3.
+Insert the lock pin (1) to secure the plate (2).

 OPERATING THE TRAVEL LEVERS

 - Never allow anyone to enter the machine's slewing radius and path. - Signal your intention to move by sounding the horn. - There is a blind spot in the rear of the machine.
 Before traveling in reverse, as necessary, swing the cab around in reverse to check that the area is safe and clear.